syncfusion/ej2-react-docs/src/dropdown/auto-complete/how-to/autofill.md

 # Autofill supported with AutoComplete

-The AutoComplete supports the autofill behavior with the help of [`autofill`](../../api/auto-complete/#autofill) property.
+The React AutoComplete supports the autofill behavior with the help of [`autofill`](../../api/auto-complete/#autofill) property.
 Whenever you change the input value and press the down key, the AutoComplete will autocomplete your data by matching the typed character.
 Suppose, if no matches found then, AutoComplete doesn't suggest any item.